Jaibroo/cse15l-lab-reports/labreport1.md

 ![image](accnt6.png)

 **You have now succesffuly installed the VsCode programming software on your PC and are ready to move on to the next steps!**
+***

+## Step #2: Remotely Connecting Your CSE 15L Account

+Before we begin this process, the reason people should learn to connect to remote computer is that it will be used later on when working in jobs and is a great way to get used to working with the terminal.

+1. First